DAG (Yugoslav band): Post breakup

 Aleksandar Milanović sold part of his unrecorded songs to Oliver Mandić, and worked with him on his early albums as a guitarist and arranger.
+He wrote songs for numerous artists, including Dado Topić, Slađana Milošević, Jadranka Stojaković, and Dušan Prelević.

 Dragan Popović, with the band Maj, recorded the single with the songs "Još uvek sanjam" ("I'm Still Dreaming") and "Vreme žetve" ("Time of Harvest"), and the song "A ja bih je ljubio" ("And I Would Kiss Her"), released on the various artists album Uspomene (Memories) dedicated to San vocalist Predrag Jovičić, who died in concert from an electric shock.
 With S Vremena Na Vreme, Maj performed in Atelje 212 play (Ne)sumnjivo lice (The (Un)Suspicious Person), directed by Zoran Radmilović.
-After Maj ended their activity, Popović worked as a music critic for Omladinske novine and Mladost.
+After Maj ended their activity, Popović worked as a music critic for Omladinske novine (Youth's Newspaper) and Mladost (Youth).
 He composed music for the Radio Belgrade show Index 202, four of them released on the various artists album Index 202 in 1981.
-During 1981 he worked with a short-lived band Dragstor (Drugstore), and later formed the band Lift (Elevator) with the bass guitarist Boba Orlić.
+During 1981 he worked with a short-lived band Dragstor (Drugstore), and later formed the band Lift (Elevator) with the bass guitarist Slobodan "Boba" Orlić.
 He participated in the recording of Doktor Spira i Ljudska Bića album Dijagnoza.
 During the 1980s he worked as a sound engineer in the Akademija Studio and composed children's music.
-In the 1990s he moved to Sweden, where he performed in clubs, worked as a music teacher and for some time worked in the Ericsson company.
-In Sweden he founded Teater Kapija (Gate Theatre), and with the actress Janna Eriksson formed the duet Itch.
+In the 1990s he moved to Sweden, where he worked as an elementary school music teacher and for some time Ericsson company, continuing to compose, perform in clubs and act in theatre.
+In Sweden he founded Teater Kapija (Gate Theatre), and with the actress Janna Eriksson recorded the album Isabelle – A Desert Blues.

 In 1994 DAG song "Daj mi ruku" appeared on Komuna compilation album Sve smo mogli mi: Akustičarska muzika (We Could Have Done All: Acoustic Music), which featured songs by Yugoslav acoustic rock acts.

-In 2013, the album Sećanja was reissued on CD by Austrian record label Atlantide.
+In 2013 the album Sećanja was reissued on CD by Austrian record label Atlantide.